-The perennial gardens around the Interpretive Center (red brick building) have been planted with many spring bulbs, and irises as well as summer blooming hibiscuses, roses, and crape myrtles.
+The perennial gardens around the Interpretive Center have been planted with many spring bulbs and irises, as well as summer blooming hibiscuses, roses, and crape myrtles.
 Also in this area is a water feature, gazebo, and beautiful picnic area under the shade of a large pecan tree.

-The Wildflower Garden is planted with a wide variety of spring flowers, such as poppies, larkspur and hollyhocks.
+The Wildflower Garden is currently being renovated through the assistance of a grant from the High Plains Water District.
+The Garden will have a wide variety of water-wise perennials as well as spring flowers including daffodils, poppies, larkspur and hollyhocks.
 Milkweeds have been planted to attract Monarch butterflies on their migration to Mexico.

-The Rose Garden and the Tea Terrace are available for rental.
-Reservations can be made through the Garden and Arts Center at 806.767.3724.
+The Tea Terrace is available for rental.
+Reservations can be made through the City of Lubbock Garden and Arts Center at (806) 767-3724.